shephertz/App42_PaaS_SampleApps/Sample-JAVA-COUCH/README.md

          2. Right click on the Project and go to properties.

          3. Under java build path, Configure your Tomcat and Java path.

+Note: For Eclipse, you have to enable Java Web applications (download the addon).

 Project Configuration:
 --------------------------